|

 How many of you know what the "placebo effect" is?

-In this review, I will summarize some examples that illustrate how easily perceptions can be influenced.
+In this review, I'll summarize some examples that illustrate how easily perceptions can be influenced.

 THE POWER OF SUGGESTION IN COLLEGE STUDENTS